Soitenly

 Offline Dr. Mabuse

 Good — not great — Stooges, though a helluva lot better than "Merry Mavericks."
 I like the first half better than the second, but the outdoor scenes at the beginning certainly kick it up a notch.
-The ending would have worked better if there was an exterior closing shot of the boys running out of town with Dick Curtis in hot pursuit.
+The ending would have worked much better if there was an exterior closing shot of Dick Curtis chasing the boys out of town.

 7/10